 Let me introduce myself and get to the point quickly!
 I am 38 years of age and have been on a diet for the past 25 years.
-I have been a size 18 and I’ve been a size 12 and I vary between these sizes constantly.
-I am 5ft 5 1/2 inches (the 1/2 matters!) so to be a healthy BMI my weight needs to be less than 11 stone.
+I’ve been a size 18, a size 12 and I tend to vary between these sizes constantly.
+At just 5ft 5 1/2 inches (the 1/2 matters!) to be a healthy BMI my weight needs to be less than 11 stone.
 And I will be honest, my weight has never been less than 11 stone.

 There has maybe been a few months within the past 25 years where I’ve been happy with my size and weight…that makes me feel really sad.
 Just to scare me that little bit more I am getting older and my parents died of heart disease from a relatively young age (58 mum and 63 dad) so I need to get my weight under control or the worst thing in the world could happen.
 This is me in 2010, probably at my smallest ever, a nice size 12.
 (That is the natural history museum whale behind me:-)

 So over the years what have I tried, well you name it I’ve tried it.
 Slimming world has been attempted maybe 4 times and has had the most success.
 I lost 2 1/2 stone after Josh my middle child was born, and got very close to my target weight.
 But with the birth of Jack number three boy the weight crept back on.
 So lets say I have tried Slimming World 4 times for 6 months each time, each time would cost around £150 each time if you include a few of the books and healthy bars they encourage you to buy every week at slimming group.
 So that is £600 there.
 Same again for Weight Watchers I’ve tried that maybe 4 times so lets add on an additional £600.
 We’re up to £1200 in slimming clubs.